Weak Signals and Heavy Tails: Learning Theory meets Extreme Value Analysis: Introduction

 \section{Introduction}

-Traditionally, the mathematical statistics aspect of Extreme Value Theory (\EVT) has been confined to an asymptotic framework.
-This is partly due to the probabilistic theory itself being formulated in an asymptotic setting, where the threshold in the Peaks-Over-Threshold framework tends to infinity and the block size increases in the block-maxima approach.
-From a modeling perspective, parametric models have dominated based on the notion that strong parametric assumptions are necessary to compensate for data scarcity.
+Traditionally, Extreme Value Theory (\EVT) has been grounded in an asymptotic framework, reflecting its probabilistic foundations.
+In the Peaks-Over-Threshold approach, thresholds tend to infinity, while block-maxima methods rely on increasing block sizes.
+From a modeling perspective, parametric assumptions have dominated multivariate \EVT, justified by the need to mitigate data scarcity through strong structural constraints.
+A brief introduction to \textsc{EVT}—with a focus on the multivariate setting—and key references are provided in Section~\ref{sec:RV-back}.

-Conversely, the majority of the statistical learning literature, which formalizes the probabilistic nature of predictive machine learning and artificial intelligence algorithms, adopts a non-asymptotic and non-parametric framework.
-This literature provides universally valid error bounds for `learnable algorithms' that hold for finite sample sizes, independent of the data distribution under complexity assumptions for the class in which predictive functions are constructed.
-These bounds are typically derived using concentration of measure inequalities or combinatorial inequalities from Vapnik-Chervonenkis (VC) theory.
+In stark contrast, statistical learning theory, which underpins predictive machine learning and artificial intelligence, operates within a non-asymptotic, non-parametric paradigm.
+This literature delivers universally valid error bounds for "learnable" algorithms, applicable to finite sample sizes and independent of the data distribution, provided complexity assumptions hold for the class of predictive functions.
+These bounds are typically derived using concentration of measure inequalities or combinatorial results from Vapnik--Chervonenkis (VC) theory.
+Further details are deferred to Section~\ref{sec:LT-back}.